Business people talking and laughing

 Make a difference in your community – in partnership and with impact

-The Oxfordshire Collective Business Fund is a new way for local businesses to make our county a better place to live and work.
+The Oxfordshire Collective Business Fund is a way for local businesses to make our county a better place to live and work, by pooling your funds together with other companies to amplify your reach and impact.

 Oxfordshire businesses are already committed to corporate social responsibility (CSR).
 However, our research shows that: